2017 Colorado State Rams football team

 The 2017 Colorado State Rams football team represented Colorado State University during the 2017 NCAA Division I FBS football season.
 The Rams were led by third-year head coach Mike Bobo and played their home games at the newly built Sonny Lubick Field at Colorado State Stadium in Fort Collins, Colorado as members of the Mountain Division of the Mountain West Conference.
 They finished the season 7–6, 5–3 in Mountain West play to finish in a tie for second place in the Mountain Division.
 They were invited to the New Mexico Bowl where they lost to Marshall.

-Previous season

-The Rams finished the 2016 season 7–6, 5–3 in Mountain West play to finish in a tie for fourth place in the Mountain Division.
-They were invited to the Famous Idaho Potato Bowl where they lost to Idaho.

 Preseason

 In the preseason media poll that was revealed at the Mountain West Media Summit on July 25, 2017, the Rams were picked to finish second in the Mountain Division behind Boise State.
 WR Michael Gallup and OL Jake Bennett Mountain West Football Preseason All-Conference Team.

 Schedule

 Colorado State announced their 2017 football schedule on March 2, 2017.